Jacob-s-Lab/2026-Biomarkers/week02_0916_0923/week02_ThinLinc.md

 2. Ensure that [NCHC OTP is enabled](###Logging-into-NCHC).

-### Using ThinLinc to Log into NCHC, Access the Remote Host, and Open Terminal
+### Step 2: Using ThinLinc to Log into NCHC, Access the Remote Host, and Open Terminal
 > [!CAUTION]
 > If you still cannot log in after following the steps below, please check the following:
 > > (1) If you encounter "Permission denied (keyboard-interaction)", please ensure you have filled out the form provided by the instructor.
 If not, fill it out immediately and notify the TA.\